 Overnight stay in Luoyang.

-Day 2: CHINA TRAVEL: LUOYANG – SHAOLIN MONASTERY – SONGSHAN MOUNTAIN
+Day 2: CHINA TRAVEL: LUOYANG – VISIT SHAOLIN MONASTERY AND HIKING IN SONGSHAN MOUNTAIN

 Drive to the Songshan Mountains, which are about 70km southeast of Luoyang.
 The Songshan belongs to the 5 holy mountains of Taoism.